HarperDB/documentation/docs/developers/rest.md

 GET /my-resource/?property=value&property2=another-value
 ```

-Note that only one of the properties needs to be indexed for this query to execute.
+Note that only one of the attributes needs to be indexed for this query to execute.

 We can also specify different comparators such as less than and greater than queries using [FIQL](https://datatracker.ietf.org/doc/html/draft-nottingham-atompub-fiql-00) syntax.
 If we want to specify records with an `age` value greater than 20: